solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 to be aware of any limitations.

--   Azure Database for PostgreSQL Flexible Server does not support the PostgreSQL `SUPER` privilege and the `DBA` role.
+-   Azure Database for PostgreSQL Flexible Server does not support the PostgreSQL super user privilege.
 This may affect how some applications operate.

-    -   [Error 1419][]: By default, PostgreSQL instances with binary logging enabled for replication require function creators to have the `SUPER` privilege to avoid privilege escalation attacks.
-        -   **Resolution**: The Azure suggested setting is to set the `log_bin_trust_function_creators` parameter to `1`.
-Azure insulates against threats that exploit the binary log.
-    -   [Error 1227][]: This error occurs when creating stored procedures or views with `DEFINER` statements.
-        -   **Resolution**: If you encounter this error while migrating schema objects from an on-premises PostgreSQL instance, remove the `DEFINER` statements manually from the database dump.

 -   Direct file system access is not available to clients.
-This means that `SELECT ...
-INTO OUTFILE` commands are unsupported.

--   Only the `InnoDB` and `MEMORY` storage engines are supported.
-This may affect older data warehousing and web applications based on the non-transactional `MyISAM` engine.
-Consult the [PostgreSQL documentation] to learn how to convert your MyISAM tables to InnoDB and make them run optimally.
+Also reference [Limits in Azure Database for PostgreSQL - Flexible Server][detailed list of the limitations of Flexible Server] for the latest information.

+### Transient errors

+A best practice for designing and developing applications in the cloud is to expect transient errors.
+Assume they can happen in any component at any time and to have the appropriate logic in place to handle these situations.

+For more information, reference [Handling transient connectivity errors for Azure Database for PostgreSQL - Flexible Server][Handle transient errors and connect efficiently to Azure Database for PostgreSQL Flexible Server].

 ### Platform issues